An independent, college preparatory school serving students in Pre-Kindergarten through Grade 12 within a Christian environment

 Our student information database gives our students an electronic identity campus wide along with student/parent global access to track academic progress and attendance.
 All of these services are secured using state-of-the-art firewalls and comprehensive internet security programs to keep student data private and confidential.

 Interscholastic competition is available from grades 7–12, and more than 80 percent of the Middle and Upper School students at Westfield compete in one or more of the 39 teams competing in 13 sports.
 Westfield’s varsity teams have won 22 state championships and 101 region championships.
 Many Westfield athletes go on to play at the collegiate level.
 Athletics is an integral part of the overall educational experience at Westfield.
 Sportsmanship, leadership, camaraderie, hard work, time management, and self-discipline are just a few of valuable lessons taught within the athletic experience at Westfield.
 Westfield is committed to helping our student-athletes reach their full potential in the areas of competition, leadership, and sportsmanship.
 Westfield also aims to develop strong moral character and strengthen Christian values through the pursuit of athletic excellence.

 The fine and performing arts, including drama, music, visual arts, photography, and publications, offer opportunities for individual expression and group interaction at all ages.
 Music education begins at Pre-kindergarten and continues through Upper School.
 The visual arts program begins in Kindergarten and culminates with a four-year elective program in the Upper School.
-Westfield students compete in the GISA AAA region and state literary competitions which include One Act Play, essay, extemporaneous speaking, debate, trio, quartet, solo, and piano.
+Westfield students compete in the GISA AAA region and state literary meets which include One Act Play, essay, extemporaneous speaking, debate, trio, quartet, solo, and piano.

 Foreign language instruction begins in Pre-Kindergarten and continues through Grade 12.
 In Lower School, students receive daily instruction in Spanish.
 Middle and Upper School students are offered both Spanish and French.